shivojha/pub-sub-pattern-poc/README.md

 - **Logging**: Comprehensive logging using Microsoft.Extensions.Logging
 - **Error Handling**: Robust error handling and exception management
 - **Interface-based Design**: Clean interfaces for better testability and maintainability
+- **Event Versioning**: Support for event schema evolution and backward compatibility
+- **Event Filtering and Routing**: Route events to specific handlers based on criteria
+- **Event Transformation**: Transform events from one version/type to another
+- **Monitoring and Metrics**: Basic tracking of handler execution time and success/failure

 ## Getting Started